-Belinda (nor her real name, of course) was a housewife who became a mother later in life, after 40.
-She came from what I would consider to be a privileged background: living in a luxurious country home with her family and with plenty of time and resources to pursue her interests.
+Belinda (nor her real name, of course) was a housewife who became a mother later in life, in her late thirties.
+Like the majority of my clients, she came from a privileged background: living in a luxurious country home with her family and with plenty of time and resources to pursue her interests.

 When I met her she was in her early forties and was starting to feel the effects of the peri-menopause.
-She was in a fairly good shape, her body type tended towards the ectomorph side of body types and therefore she was naturally lean.
+She was in a fairly good shape, her body type was mostly ectomorph and therefore she was naturally lean.
 However she felt that she was starting to accumulate fat around her lower body and on her belly and was finding it very hard to shift it.
-She dedicated the previous 5 years to raising her young children and so she didn’t have the opportunity to do any of the physical activities that she used to enjoy pre-motherhood.
+She dedicated the previous few years to raising her young children and so she didn’t have the opportunity to do any of the physical activities that she used to enjoy pre-motherhood.
 That’s when she sought my help.

-As we got to know each other she told me that she recently discovered that she was suffering from what appeared to be an autoimmune disorder that affected her digestive tract.
+She recently discovered that she was suffering from an autoimmune disorder that affected her digestive tract.
 She was under the care of a (private) medical specialist who was carrying out tests to establish the exact nature and severity of her problem.
 Whilst doing various blood tests it also transpired that she was deficient in a number of vitamins hence she was feeling lethargic most of the time.

 Her initial goals were to build up her strength and fitness levels so that she could join the fitness classes at her favourite gym and perhaps even the local bootcamp once both of her children started school.
 She was also planning to go on a beach holiday the following year but didn’t have anything booked yet.
 With almost 12 months ahead of us to the time of her holiday we started to reverse engineer her fitness goals and set an initial target for a few weeks ahead.

-The first step was to create a new routine that would integrate multiple exercise sessions each week into her existing schedule.
+The first step to get her into the best shape of her life was to create a bespoke fitness program that would seamlessly integrate multiple exercise sessions each week into her existing schedule.
 We also looked at her nutritional habits and where she could make changes to both support her weight loss goals and help her manage her autoimmune disorder.
 We devised an initial protocol and we set to work.

-Of course, although her body was becoming stronger and more shapely as the weeks went by she wasn’t quite achieving the extreme leanness that she was hoping for.
-Fortunately, after many tests, exams and more medical investigations her consultant concluded that she was suffering from coeliac disease and backed up my nutritional suggestions to avoid gluten rich foods and try the gluten free versions instead.
+After many tests her consultant concluded that she was suffering from coeliac disease and backed up my nutritional suggestions to avoid gluten rich foods and try the gluten free versions instead.
 She was also prescribed vitamin supplements and injections to help with her energy levels.

-Unfortunately when suffering from a gluten intolerance people can suffer a fair amount of damages to their intestinal tract.
+Unfortunately people affected by a gluten intolerance can suffer a fair amount of damages to their intestinal tract.
 This makes the absorption of nutrients difficult and even when eating all the “right foods” you can still end up suffering from malnutrition and a lot of inflammation.
 Taking digestive enzymes can be of help as they break down the food in such a way that makes absorption of nutrients easy.
-They are not a miracle cure but they can be extremely useful in these circumstances.
+They are not a cure but they can be extremely useful in these circumstances.

 As soon as she incorporated these simple changes into her diet her body also started to change.
 The bloating was gradually disappearing and so was the slight water retention.
 As the vitamins were starting to take effect her energy levels started to increase.
-We were on a winning streak but then… she started slacking with the exercise and now the “reasons” were being used to justify why she couldn’t possibly find 10 minutes to do a round of Tabata intervals once or twice per week in between our metabolic boosting and body building sessions.
+We were on a winning streak and heading towards that best shape ever but then… she started slacking with the exercise and now the “reasons” were being used to justify why she could no longer find 10 minutes to do a round of Tabata intervals once or twice per week in between our metabolic boosting workouts.

 The turning point

-The big turnaround came when the holiday was booked and at that point she suddenly transformed into Mrs Motivator and never skipped a workout with or without me there.
-She discovered that she had the determination of the Terminatrix within her and she wasn’t going to stop.
+The big turnaround came when the holiday was booked and at that point she suddenly transformed into Mrs Motivator.
+She never skipped a workout with or without me there.
+She discovered that she had the determination of the Terminatrix within her and she wasn’t going to stop until she got into her “best shape ever”.
 In fact, I had to start reminding her of the importance of rest periods and letting go from time to time!

 Oh… and her life started to blossom in other ways too.
 As she reconnected with her youthful self her confidence returned and she started to pursue artistic endeavours that she always dreamed of but never actually had the courage to take up.
-Her kids responded incredibly well to the transformation too as they suddenly had a happy and fit mum keeping up with them all day long instead of a grumpy parents desperate for a bit of a rest.
+Her kids responded incredibly well to the transformation too as they suddenly had a happy and fit mum keeping up with them all day long instead of a grumpy parent desperate for some peace and quiet.

 If you would also like to experience the same kind of fitness makeover as my client “Belinda” you can start by booking a complimentary breakthrough call to discuss your goals and intentions.
 In addition to body building and nutritional consultancy I can also offer help with menopausal fat loss and the management of a number of autoimmune disorders and chronic conditions.